Medical expert of the article

 - chicken eggs (lutein);

-- sea kale (iodine).
+- seaweed (iodine).

-How many live in bone marrow cancer?
+How long do people live with bone marrow cancer?